Frequently Asked Questions

 Can I take the program online?

 As of now, the program cannot be completed entirely via distance.
 TRU MN core courses offer a blended learning model with a mix of online and in class learning.
 Opportunities exist for students to connect remotely for some classes.
-After core courses are completed, international students are required to enroll in on-campus electives.
-Domestic students may enroll on-campus or online electives.
+After core courses are completed, international students are required to enrol in on-campus electives.
+Domestic students may enrol on-campus or online electives.

 Where can I take the statistics prerequisite?